grrrwaaa/courses/film6246/unreal.md

 **Copying actors between levels (maps) of different projects**:

 First, migrate the necessary assets, then copy the actors, both as described above.

+### Converting BSPs to Meshes

+A BSP, or even multiple selected BSPs, can be converted to a static mesh.
+This is helpful when you want to assign different properties or behaviors that BSPs don't support, or to use them as reusable assets for building blueprints, or with foliage, etc.

+By default, a static mesh created this way has no collision hull, so a character will fall right through it.
+To add a collision hull:
+	- double-click the mesh to open the mesh editor,
+	- to generate the hull automatically:
+		- from the Collision menu choose Auto Convex Collision
+		- in the details panel that opens, set the accuracy options, and click Apply
+		- a visualization of the collision hull will appear in the viewport
+	- otherwise, with other options in this menu you can build a hull by hand
+	- finally, save and close the mesh editor

 ### More viewport editing options